 The Act also establishes a region Consumer Disputes Redressal Commission under Section 28 called District Commission.
 A dissatisfied customer may submit a complaint with it over any items sold, delivered, or agreed to be delivered, or any service supplied, or agreed to be provided.

 Persons who are entitled to file a complaint with the Commission under the Act include:

-(a) those to whom such goods are sold, delivered, or agreed to be delivered, or those who allege unfair trade practises in relation to such goods or services; and
+(a) those to whom such goods are sold, delivered, or agreed to be delivered, or those who allege unfair trade practices in relation to such goods or services; and

-(b) those who allege unfair trade practises in relation to such goods or services.
+(b) those who allege unfair trade practices in relation to such goods or services.

 (c) any recognized consumer association, whether the patron could be a member of such association or not;

 (d) one or more consumers, where numerous consumers are having the identical interest, with the permission of the District Commission, on behalf of, or for the advantage of, all consumers so interested.

 Consumers’ rights are safeguarded when they seek these forums because of the Act’s effective consequences. as example if a consumer is prejudiced thanks to a false or misleading advertisement the manufacturer or the service provider is often punished with imprisonment for 2 years and fine of ten lakh rupees.
 Similarly, if a consumer has been subjected to grievous hurt thanks to adulteration the manufacturer of such a product will be punished with imprisonment of seven years and with a fine which can touch five lakh rupees.
 This is a good deterrent against producers or manufacturers adopting unfair practices for furthering their profit.

 Benefits for Consumers under the Act:

 - Consumers are protected against the marketing of products and services which are hazardous to life and property.